stormid/storm-scaffold/README.md

 - vendor/

 All project configurations and variables are set in globals/_variables.scss.

 ##HTML
 Nunjucks templates.

 Three types, in separate directories:

 1. Layout templates defining the overall structure of the complete HTML document.
-The parent template, usually only one or two per project)
 2. View templates, one for each page on the website, the structure of the statoc build site follows the structure of the views
 3. Partial templates contain components.
 Naming convention recommended for these:

-- doc- prefix for fundamental document blocks like the <head>>
+- doc- prefix for fundamental document blocks like the head
 - ui- prefix for permanent UI elements like the navigation
 - block- prefix for other components